Don't Worry Surrey:

 Kickstart your study sessions in comfort!

-Pop in and start your day with a five-item cooked breakfast and a free filter coffee for just £2.50!
+Grab a 5-item cooked breakfast and a FREE filter coffee for just £2.50!

 Study Space at Hillside Coffee